 - People may turn us down for a lot of reasons, many of which aren’t personal.
 They’re in a relationship, they’re not dating right now, we’re the wrong gender for them, their dog died, they’re just not feeling it today, whatever.

-- There are a million reasons someone may not bite for a million reasons.
+- There are a million reasons someone may not bite.
 It’s not about your value as a person; dating is about finding the right fit.

 - The more people you talk to and practice this with, the easier it becomes, and the less attached you’ll become to getting a yes.

 - Every person you meet and practice with brings you one step closer to getting a yes from the right person.
 Asking people out becomes more about testing to see what works and who you want, not a black mark against your self-worth.

 - Let the person know there’s no hard feelings if they say no. You never want someone to feel obligated or put on the spot.
 Give them an easy out.
 “Well, it was worth a try!
 Thanks anyway!”

 - It’s flattering to be desired.
 Many people will feel tickled that you took the time to ask them out.
 If someone makes you feel bad for having asked them out, thank your lucky stars that you dodged a bullet.